wimspaargaren/information-retrieval-project/idea document/ideadocument.md

 <s>– a coarse-grained business plan;</s>

-– Flow diagram of major system components, and mockups of any user-facing interfaces (crowdworkers and end-users) - Thom
+<s>– Flow diagram of major system components, and mockups of any user-facing interfaces
+(crowdworkers and end-users) - Thom</s>

 – your planned evaluation and success metrics. - Ruben
 – Further expand on project idea with more detailed explanation of uses for different stakeholders(See company story in pitch folder) - Daan